 Question: What kinds of organizations should consider outsourcing their security operations?

-Answer: If security and IT aren’t your core business it’s best to focus on what you do best, and let the experts deal with security.
+Answer: If security and IT aren’t your core business it’s best to focus on what you do best, and let the experts deal with the security.
 This is an approach that’s not related to the size of your business but the value of your business.
 Whether you are a bank, a public or private company, or any other kind of organization – it makes business sense to put your time, effort, and resources into areas that are specific to your business, and to outsource security operations – which is a highly specialized.

 Question: What are the advantages of outsourcing SOC operations over keeping a SOC that’s fully in-house?